Kingston upon Hull, St Stephen's Shopping Centre

 I visited it within a short time and had mixed feelings.
 Aesthetically the whole structure is quite pleasing.
 It is light and airy with glass everywhere.
 The main strip has been designed as if it were almost a High Street.
 Perhaps it is meant to be a nod back to the great Victorian English Shopping Arcades.

 However, I had envisaged shops to the top and the bottom.
 In reality there were less shops than I had anticipated.
-These shops are all located on the ground floor although some have utilised more than one floor inside.
+These shops are all located on the ground floor although some have utilized more than one floor inside.
 This shopping centre has attracted new stores to Hull as well as old favourites.
 There is a Zara, an H and M, Jane Norman, La Senza, a huge Next and more.

 Before St Stephens' was completed this is the promotional spiel that was written online:-